mcrvaz/mcrvaz.github.io/_posts/2024-01-29-unity-ui-tips-canvas-sorting-order.md

 ---
 title: "Unity UI Tips - Canvas Sorting Order"
-excerpt: "How can we modify the Canvas sorting order in a reasonable and maintanable way?"
+excerpt: "How can we modify the Canvas sorting order in a reasonable and maintainable way?"
-date: 2024-01-29T00:00:00-03:00
+date: 2024-01-29 00:00:00 -03:00
 classes: wide
 categories:
   - blog